 The Illinois Actuarial Science program is highly regarded with industry-wide recognition.
 It is among the very few university programs that are both designated as a Center of Actuarial Excellence (CAE) by the Society of Actuaries (SOA) and also a winner of the inaugural Casualty Actuarial Society (CAS) University Award.

-The Master of Science in Actuarial Science degree prepares students with quantitative undergraduate degrees for actuarial professional careers.
+The Master of Science in Actuarial Science prepares students with quantitative undergraduate degrees for actuarial professional careers.
 The program offers a unique blend of coursework for both professional training and advanced techniques and opportunities for experiential learning.

 The program is designed to provide two tracks of course plans to suit students’ individual needs.